dhruv-pratap/pandoc_resume/markdown/resume.md

     payments module of the Consumer Loan Product.

-    * My work of successfully delivering the Consumer Loans payments module was recognized and I was asked to lead the effort to onboard Barclays Credit Card product onto the platform, starting with Credit Card Benefits.
-    The challenge involved was to act as a catalyst, onboard, mentor new folks and setup a whole new team of developers eventually.
+    * My work of successfully delivering the Consumer Loans payments module was recognized by the senior leadership team and I was asked to lead the effort to onboard Barclays Credit Card product onto the platform, starting with Credit Card Benefits.
+As part of my role I had to act as a catalyst, onboard, mentor new folks and setup a whole new team of developers eventually.

     * Payments in cards space was seen as the most problematic area generating most of care calls and was selected to be the next space in cards after benefits that needed a revamp.
-I am currently assigned to modernize the Credit Card Payments space and in process also onboard it to our on-premise cloud "a-Platform-as-a-Service".
+I was asked to lead the effort to modernize the Credit Card Payments space and in process also onboard it to our on-premise cloud "a-Platform-as-a-Service".